-A company’s need for corporate real estate is driven in large part by both its current and planned physical requirements.
+A company’s need for commercial real estate is driven in large part by both its current and planned physical requirements.
 Space needs can change dramatically over time— inspired by a variety of factors, including growth, a decrease in economic and industry activity, potential acquisitions, productivity improvements and physical obsolescence.
 Further, local demographics may change needs for particular locations.
 There is also speculation the new lease accounting standards will affect lease versus buy decisions.

 Lease versus Buy